cristinaperezpalma/mikrotik-network-traffic-analysis/README.md

 # MikroTik Network Traffic Analysis

-An academic networking project focused on the deployment, configuration and analysis of a multi-router network infrastructure using MikroTik RouterOS.
+An academic networking project focused on the deployment, configuration, monitoring and analysis of a multi-router network infrastructure using MikroTik RouterOS.

-The project combines static routing, NetFlow traffic monitoring, Linux networking tools, Bash automation, Python data analysis and traffic engineering techniques to analyze network behavior and optimize network capacity based on measured traffic matrices.
+The project combines static routing, NetFlow traffic monitoring, Linux networking tools, Bash automation, Python-based traffic analysis, and traffic engineering techniques to evaluate network behavior and optimize network capacity based on measured traffic matrices.

 ---